 Placing keywords in the header tells Google and users that your content satisfies the search intent.
 Just like the table of contents offers users context, putting keywords in the header does the same for users and search engine bots.

 While nearly everyone in the SEO world thinks keywords in the headlines are critical, you shouldn’t force them to fit if they don’t make sense.
 Consider Google recommendations and user experience before deciding where to place your target keywords or other variations.
 Avoid keyword stuffing at all costs.

 The best way to use keywords in the header is as follows:

 - Choose the target keywords you want to add to your post headers.

-- Key in the keywords into your keyword research tool and identify closely related keywords.
+- Key the keywords into your keyword research tool and identify closely related ones.

-- Include the keyword and its related keywords in your header as much as possible.
+- Include the keyword and its related keywords in your headers as much as possible.

 #5.
 Get Your Site Inside of Features Snippets

-Featured snippets are the short texts that quickly answer a searcher’s query at the top of Google’s search result.
+Featured snippets are short texts that quickly answer a searcher’s query at the top of Google’s search results.
 Google automatically pulls content from web pages on its index and places it inside the Features Snippet box.